Connecting the Switch to the Network

 Before you begin

-• The switch must be fully installed in its rack, which is connected to a power source, and grounded.
+• The switch must be fully installed in its rack, connected to a power source, and grounded.

 • The necessary cabling for the console, management, and network connections must be available.